Testosterone - not just for the men!

 Many women with PCOS have raised testosterone levels.
 High levels of testosterone in the body can cause excess body hair - specifically facial hair, acne, balding around the hairline, deepening of the voice, irregular periods, low mood and libido.
 Low levels of testosterone in the body can lead to fatigue, weight gain, low mood and libido, osteoporosis and hair loss.

-Our Polycystic Ovary Syndrome Check is for any women who are experiencing symptoms of PCOS and want to investigate further.
+Our Polycystic Ovary Syndrome Blood Test is for any women who are experiencing symptoms of PCOS and want to investigate further.
 An imbalance in testosterone levels can also indicate other underlying conditions such as diabetes or a thyroid disorder.

 How can I check my testosterone levels?

 If you are experiencing any symptoms of low or high testosterone, then a simple blood test could indicate whether your testosterone levels are to blame.
-As well as our Testosterone blood test, our Hormone Check Plus Male is an excellent profile measuring total and free testosterone (calculated), oestradiol and sex hormone binding globulin (SHBG) levels in the blood.
+As well as our Testosterone blood test, our Male Hormone Blood Test is an excellent profile measuring total and free testosterone (calculated), oestradiol and sex hormone binding globulin (SHBG) levels in the blood.
 Despite having 'male' in its name, do not be fooled - this test can also be completed by women!

 Take action and find out if testosterone is to blame for your niggling symptoms, order your blood test today to take control of your health!